Clark Gable

 Winston Churchill

-Sir Winston Churchill, knownk for the quote “I have taken more out of alcohol than it has taken out of me”, had certainly no fear of the strong stuff.
-White House staff in Franklin Roosevelt’s administration coined a special term for Churchill visits: “Winston Hours.”
-Basically, during this time the president and prime minister would drink until …
+Sir Winston Churchill, knownk for the quote “I have taken more out of alcohol than it has taken out of me”, had certainly no fear of the strong stuff, so much that White House staff during Roosevelt’s administration coined a special term for Churchill visits: “Winston Hours.”
+Basically, during this time the president and prime minister would …

 F. D. Roosvelt